 Master of Arts in Criminology and Criminal Justice

-Current undergraduate students start their graduate-level work during senior year of undergraduate study and then continue into one year of full-time graduate studies at Cabrini.
+This program is offered as a 4+1 program for qualified Cabrini or SEPCHE school undergraduates or as a full-time or part-time graduate program for qualified Cabrini and SEPCHE school alumni.
+Current undergraduate students start their graduate-level work during senior year of undergraduate study and then continue into one year of full-time graduate studies at Cabrini University.

-Qualified alumni from Cabrini’s criminology, psychology and sociology majors are eligible for this professional master’s program on a part-time basis.
-The program delivery is ideal for working professionals with online and evening classes that can be completed on a part-time basis.
+Qualified Cabrini and SEPCHE school alumni from criminology, psychology and sociology majors are eligible for this professional master’s program.
+The program delivery is ideal for working professionals with online and evening classes that can be completed on a part-time or full-time basis.

 The program is designed to develop advanced knowledge and skills to pursue careers in the criminal justice field or to pursue doctoral degrees in related fields.

-If you’re a current Cabrini student interested in this program, please contact Katie Farina, PhD, at firstname.lastname@example.org or Vivian Smith, PhD, at email@example.com.
-For all other students, please contact the Graduate Admissions office at firstname.lastname@example.org or 610.902.8501.
+If you’re a current Cabrini student interested in this program, please contact Katie Farina, PhD, at firstname.lastname@example.org For all other students, please contact the Graduate Admissions office at email@example.com or 610.902.8501.